ajvdw/waterlezer/README.md

 ### Configuration
 Now you can configure the watermeter in homeassistant.
 The ESPHome addon should be installed.
 I have included a sample yaml file (https://github.com/ajvdw/waterlezer/blob/main/esphome/waterlezer.yaml).
 The easies way to start, is by adding a device (using the +).
 Don't copy the content of the yaml yet.
-Configur it by adding the name and wifi parameters of your home wifi.
+Configure it by adding the name and wifi parameters of your home wifi.
 Select ESP8266 from the menu.
 A configuration yaml is generated.
 Edit the configuration to make sure that your device has a static IP address (https://esphome.io/components/wifi.html).
 Then create a binary file to upload to the waterlezer by selecting install and download the file.

-This file has to be uploaded the the waterlezer mcu manually by accessing the waterlezer-wifi and visit the 192.168.4.1 homepage.
+The generated bin-file has to be uploaded the the waterlezer mcu manually by accessing the waterlezer-wifi and visit the 192.168.4.1 homepage.
 This page has an upload button to send the generated firmware to the device.
 If everything went well you can access the log of the device via homeassistant.
-Finally you can modify the configuration with the watermeter specific yaml settings from the sample.
-The offset parameter represents the current watermeter value or startvalue in liters.
+Finally you can modify the waterlezer.yaml and configuration.yaml with the yaml settings from the sample files.
+The the current watermeter value can be entered using the utility_meter.calibration service under developer tools.